microsoft/onnxruntime-training-examples/huggingface-gpt2/README.md

     ```
     - Push the image to a container registry.
 You can find additional [details](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-docker-cli) about tagging the image and pushing to an [Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/).

-2. Execute pre-training
+2. Execute finetuning

-    The GPT2 finetunin job in Azure Machine Learning can be launched using either of these environments:
+    The GPT2 finetuning job in Azure Machine Learning can be launched using either of these environments:

     * Azure Machine Learning [Compute Instance](https://docs.microsoft.com/en-us/azure/machine-learning/concept-compute-instance) to run the Jupyter notebook.
     * Azure Machine Learning [SDK](https://docs.microsoft.com/en-us/python/api/overview/azure/ml/?view=azure-ml-py)